BBVA/hancock-doc/docs/guide/dlt-adapter/README.md

 # Hancock DLT Adapter

-Microservice belonging to Hancock's ecosystem, which adapts transactions described in a common schema to the different blockchain implementatations' internal schemas.
+Microservice belonging to Hancock's ecosystem, which adapts transactions described in a common schema to the different blockchain implementations internal schemas.

 ## Motivation